DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

     python -m pyDeltaRCM --config model_configuration.yml

-These invokations will run the pyDeltaRCM :obj:`preprocessor <pyDeltaRCM.preprocessor.PreprocessorCLI>` with the parameters specified in the ``model_configuration.yml`` file.
+These invocations will run the pyDeltaRCM :obj:`preprocessor <pyDeltaRCM.preprocessor.PreprocessorCLI>` with the parameters specified in the ``model_configuration.yml`` file.
 If the YAML configuration indicates multiple jobs (:ref:`via matrix expansion or ensemble specification <configuring_multiple_jobs>`), the jobs will each be run automatically by calling :obj:`~pyDeltaRCM.DeltaModel.update` on the model 500 times.